kipac-xoc/mkacispback/README.md

 ### Notes:
 - By default, mkacispback newly creates an rmf file corresponding to the input source region and this takes some time.
 To prevent this, provide a prepared rmf file by "genrmf=no" and "rmffile=INFILE".
-- Output model name must not include numbers, upper case letters, and must not begin with the words which are already registerd as XSPEC model (e.g., "name=src" leads to an error because "src" is recognized as the "srcut" model).
+- Output model name must not include numbers, upper case letters, and must not begin with the words which are already registerd as an XSPEC model (e.g., "name=src" leads to an error because "src" is recognized as the "srcut" model).
 - Depending on observation date, mkacispback may predict lower background coninuum in ~ 2-6 keV especially for the S1 and S3 CCDs.
 In such cases, you may have to add another power-law model.